Single-family housing starts climbed to their highest levels of the year in October.

-As compared to the month prior, starts increased 7,000 to reach 646,000 units started on a seasonally-adjusted annualized basis.
-September's reading sits above the six- and twelve-month rolling averages for the housing market metric; and, suggests ongoing strength in the new construction market.
+As compared to the month prior, starts increased 28,000 to reach 696,000 units started on a seasonally-adjusted annualized basis.
+October's reading sits above the six- and twelve-month rolling averages for the housing market metric firmly; and, suggests strength for the new construction market into 2015.

-Today's availability of low- and no-downpayment mortgages for first-time and repeat buyers, plus today's mortgage rates at 17-month bests, has provided a bona fide boost to the new construction market.
+Today's availability of low- and no-downpayment mortgages for first-time and repeat buyers, plus the 17-month best for today's mortgage rates is provided a bona fide boost to the new construction market.

 It's an excellent time to be shopping for a home.

 Each month, the U.S. Census Bureau and HUD co-publish the Housing Starts report.
 A "housing start" is defined as a home on which construction has started; on which ground has broken.

 Housing starts are broken in three categories, by property type.

 Structures with five or more units are more commonly known as "apartment buildings" and are characterized by a common basement, heating system, entrance, water supply and sewage disposal.

 Each apartment unit is considered a "start".
 An apartment building with 150 planned units, therefore, is tallied as 150 housing starts.

 In October, inclusive of all three property types, the government reports that Housing Starts fell three percent from the month prior, highlighted by a sixteen percent decrease in apartment building construction.

 Apartment units are typically built and owned by developers as rental housing.